-Anyone who has seen Harper’s Bazaar’s recent photos of 57 year old American model turned actress and producer Sharon Stone, nude except for some fine jewelry and a pair of Jimmy Choo heels, can attest to her stunningly youthful good looks.
-The star of Basic Instinct and Casino has shared her exercise routine and views on aging in the past, and now lets us in on another beauty secret: fillers.
+Anyone who has seen Harper’s Bazaar’s recent photos of 57-year-old American model turned actress and producer Sharon Stone, nude except for some fine jewellery and a pair of Jimmy Choo heels, can attest to her stunningly youthful good looks.
+The star of Basic Instinct and Casino has shared her exercise routine and views on ageing in the past, and now lets us in on another beauty secret: fillers.
 Stone uses dermal fillers for more than just filling in wrinkles.

 Recently the actress assumed a new role in addition to those she plays in the movies: brand ambassador for the popular dermal filler Restylane, made by Galderma.
 Sharon Stone revealed that she has benefited not just from the anti-aging effects of fillers; when she suffered an aneurysm and brain hemorrhage in 2001, fillers helped restore the symmetry to her face that she lost as a result of the stroke.

 The idea of symmetry as a hallmark of beauty is cross-cultural, and research has shown that the opposite sex rates symmetrical faces as more beautiful.
 The Daily Mail covered the use of fillers to obtain “scientific beauty”, a term referring to this symmetrical preference.
 Women frequently observe that their face is aging on one side faster than the other, wondering if it is due to sleeping on one side more than the other, or from sun exposure from the driver’s side car window during long commutes.